mannion9/ScalarAdvectionSolver/README.txt

 	a_t + c * a_x = 0

-where a subscript indicates a partial derivative, c is the speed of propogation, and a is the scalar function a = a(x,t).
+where a subscript indicates a partial derivative, c is the speed of propogation, and a is a scalar function a = a(x,t).

 The files contained in this package are